 This is the standard unit of measure of illuminance, or how much light is hitting a given surface.
 Since we know that one lux is equal to one lumen per square meter, we can calculate how much light (lumens) is needed to illuminate a given space.

 Short for National Supervision and Inspection Center for Explosion Protection and Safety of Instrumentation.
 NEPSI is one of the notified bodies specializing in testing and certifying Ex equipment for the China market.
 For more information, visit the NEPSI website.

 A notified body is a government-approved organization in that is allowed to certify that products, processes, people and organizations comply with a given regulation or standard for EX areas within the EU (ATEX directives).
 Government authorities control and audit notified bodies in most countries, though the exact setup is not always so clear.
 However, there are mechanisms in place just about everywhere to help resolve conflicts of interest and ensure notified bodies remain objective and trustworthy.

 For IECEx approvals, we talk about Ex Certified Bodies (see ExCB).
 The list of approved ExCBs is maintained by IECEx.

-op is These letters are used to indicate a product complies with the safety standards for optical radiation (also called ‘optical irradiation’).
+These letters are used to indicate a product complies with the safety standards for optical radiation (also called ‘optical irradiation’).
 High-powered LED luminaires can create an ignition source if they are not designed to take into account the radiated energy of the LEDs.
 This can be a significant risk as LED technology continues to increase the power generated by each diode.
-For more information, please see LINK.

 Short for Restriction of Hazardous Substances.
 This European Union directive puts very strict rules on the use of dangerous substances in electronics, such as lead and mercury.
 All products, including spare parts and cables, sold in the EU must adhere to these rules.